yrw9281/OpenFeature.DotNet.Lab/README.md

 ## DEMO 04 - OpenFeature on Kubenetes

-This demo shows how to create a minikube cluster in docker and setup the open-feature-operator to use.
+This demo shows how to set up a Minikube cluster in Docker and deploy the open-feature-operator.

 > refernce: https://openfeature.dev/docs/tutorials/open-feature-operator/quick-start